 One of the largest specialty food products distributors in the Midwest.
-Lipari offers its 6,000 customers (with 13,000 locations), which are primarily independent and specialty grocery store chains, access to over 25,000 national, regional and proprietary stock keeping units across a broad range of “perimeter-of-the-store” food product categories, including, among others, deli, bakery, dairy, confections, specialty natural, organic and frozen.
+Lipari offers its diverse base of customers, which are primarily independent and specialty grocery store chains, access to its vast selection of national, regional and proprietary stock keeping units across a broad range of “perimeter-of-the-store” food product categories, including, among others, deli, bakery, dairy, meat and seafood.
 The business was started in the early 1950’s by Jim Lipari, who sold unique products from the back of his station wagon.
 The Lipari family remains active in the management and ownership of the business today.

 Sterling as Partners

 - The company completed seven accretive add-on acquisitions during Sterling's ownership period and two accretive add-on acquisitions under a subsequent financial buyer's ownership that were sourced by management and Sterling.

 - Sterling Advisor Pat Davidson assisted management with the integration of several acquisitions and developed an integration “blueprint” for future transactions.

 - Sterling professionals were actively involved in acquisition due diligence as well as transaction structuring and financing.